Cooperation in public goods game on square lattices with agents changing interaction groups: Conclusions and final remarks

 However, one should note that the presented results are based on the numerical evaluation of the simplified model.
 As such, they be also understood as a hint in the process of understanding the social complexity~\cite{anzola2022ethics}.

-\paragraph{Acknowledgements} Author would like to thank Izabela Miszczak for interesting discussions concerning the management of the commons.
+\paragraph{Acknowledgements} Author would like to thank Izabela Miszczak for interesting discussions concerning the management of the commons and constructive comments received from the anonymous reviewers.
 Moreover, the author would like to acknowledge that his work has been motivated by personal curiosity and received no support from any agency.

-\paragraph{Code availability} The implementation of the presented model can be found at \cite{pgg-spatial-model-mc} and \cite{miszczak2025pgg-group-diversity}.
+We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2023/016068. \paragraph{Code availability} The implementation of the presented model can be found at \cite{pgg-spatial-model-mc} and \cite{miszczak2025pgg-group-diversity}.
 Additionally, \cite{miszczak2025pgg-group-diversity} contains definition of experiments, scripts used to control numerical experiments, scripts for plotting results, as well as data used in the presented plots.